Zero Trust Does Not Mean Zero Access

 Micro-segmentation should certainly be considered and is a key in preventing lateral movement.
 This may not be an easy undertaking and will require a complete understanding of your application data flows and all communications which is probably the most challenging aspect of micro-segmentation.

-Employing the Model of Principal of Least Privilege
+Employing the Principle of Least Privilege

 The Challenge: Zero Trust Requires a Mindset Change